odys-z/antson/README.md

 Antson will be used as the transport protocol layer for semantic-\*. see his [home page](https://odys-z.github.io) for details.

+Before Antson, one of the important way to extend semantic-jserv logics, the servlet way, is limited for it's unconvenient of message (de)serializing - message's structure must been handled with Gson extension by user implementation.
+With Antson, users don't need to override handler for different structure anymore.
+Following some basic rules like extends io.odysz.Anson or break reference loop with annotation, json v.s java type translation will be automatically handled and being transparent to upper tiers.

-It's also planned publishing it as an independent lib, at least as a jar and DLL.
+It's also planned to publish Antson as an independent lib, at least as a jar and DLL.

 # Known Issues